 While it’s true one could theoretically price the materials used and man-hours put into building an acoustic guitar, how does one put a price on the experience a skilled luthier can provide if the guitar is handmade?
 This is arguably even more of a factor than the materials used.

-Are the skills or a luthier with 40+ years of experience making high-end acoustic guitars all that common?
-Do they make em like they used to?
+Are the skills of a luthier with 40+ years of experience making high-end acoustic guitars all that common?
+Do they make ’em like they used to?

 Of course not, and as demand grows and production efficiency is improved upon.
 There is also scarcity with regard to experienced workmanship.
 The results of a skilled luthier who has studied their craft over many years, cannot be compared to a factory luthier working on a production line.

 This is why we are seeing more custom, hand-built acoustic guitars than ever before from boutique bench luthiers.

 Additionally, there is also new manufacturing technology to consider.

-But too much of a reliance on the technology at the expense of experience overseeing the production also has an impact on quality.
+But too much of a reliance on technology at the expense of experience overseeing the production also has an impact on quality.

 In many cases, a combination of the precision CNC offers along with the skills of a highly skilled luthier working in combination produces an even higher-quality result.